 Safety Knife for Kayak Fishing

 A knife is one of the most vital tools a kayaker would need on the water or on land to survive some situations.
 It can help you free yourself from tangled ropes and preparing animals and plants for food or constructing a shelter and campfire.
 Safety knives come in varying shapes, sizes and prices.
 Choosing one can be confusing.
 Which one should I get?
-Which one’s going to work best?
+Is one going to work better than another?
 Which one is not too heavy?

-First off they’re called a safety knife for a reason.
+First off, it’s in the name: safety knife.
 They’re for use in safety situations like this one I experienced a few years back.

 I was testing a new kayak in pretty deep water and it was summer.
 I wanted to see how easy it was to get back into this kayak if it were to capsize by using a technique often called deep water re-entry.
 You start by completely flipping the kayak over and while swimming you turn the kayak back upright.
 This technique should be one of the first safety steps you learn as a kayaker.
 It gives you the ability to rescue yourself or others in a capsized situation.